syncfusion-content/wpf-docs/wpf/Charts/Axis/Overview.md

 * Axis support different type of axis Category, Numeric, Date time ,Date time category ,Logarithmic and time span axis.
 * Allow you customize the chart axis line GridLine, TickLine and support to customize the style of the axis line by defining the [`AxisLineStyle`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxis.html#Syncfusion_UI_Xaml_Charts_ChartAxis_AxisLineStyle).
-* Axis allow you to customize the orgin of the axis.
+* Axis allow you to customize the origin of the chart axis.
-* Multiple Axes provide a way to arrange mutiple series inside the same chart area, gives more space for xaxis and yaxis.
+* Multiple Axes provide a way to arrange multiple series inside the same chart area, gives more space for X and Y axis.
 * Axis can be customized with multiple levels of label by using its [`MultiLevelLabels`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Charts.ChartAxisBase2D.html#Syncfusion_UI_Xaml_Charts_ChartAxisBase2D_MultiLevelLabels) property.
 These labels are placed based on the provided Start and End range values.
 You can add any number of labels to an axis.